Erotic hypnosis: As a fetish

 Her enthusiasm for hypnosis, her obvious enjoyment of the trance, and her relaxed, happy, 'starry-eyed' appearance after awakening from each trance suggested that she was deriving more gratification from the hypnotic experience than would be likely just from the relief of symptoms and the gaining of insight.Hypnosis fetishism has a large overlap with mind control fetishism, which in addition to typically unrealistic, fantasy depictions of hypnotic control, may include magic (e.g., telepathy, vampirism) or fictional technology (e.g., brainwashing machines, robotization) as plot devices.

 Psychologist and author Devon Price has discussed having a hypnosis fetish, writing, "Even in its most stagey and sterile forms, I find it inescapably erotic."

 Society and culture

 Cinema and stag films

 Hypnosis had a link to perceptions of erotic and criminal transgression in mainstream cinema, particularly in the early to mid-twentieth century, popularising the idea of the "evil hypnotist" and the "scientific brainwasher."
 These tropes were replicated in stag films at the time, such as the 1930s stag film The Hypnotist.

 On the internet

+A model poses as a hypnotist for an erotic photoshoot.